-A balloon sinuplasty is a minimally invasive endoscopic procedure used to treat chronic sinusitis.
+A balloon sinuplasty is a minimally invasive endoscopic procedure performed at our office locations in Santa Monica and Torrance CA used to treat chronic sinusitis.
 Sinusitis is an inflammation of the lining within the paranasal sinuses.
 Once inflamed, the sinus cavities become a fertile ground for viruses, bacteria, and occasionally fungi to grow, resulting in infection.
 If it becomes chronic there may be a structural problem in the nose or sinuses.
 In those cases, a balloon sinuplasty may be recommended.

 A balloon sinuplasty is a minimally invasive endoscopic procedure during which a thin balloon catheter is inserted into the nose.
 The balloon is gradually inflated to relieve blockages and widen the sinus pathways.
 The goal of a balloon sinuplasty is to enlarge the opening of the sinuses, reduce blockage and improve sinus drainage.